RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 ### Feature based outlier detection

 Feature based detection is a classical machine learning approach.
 You can for example use the point cloud or the segmentation to extract high-level features as volumes, spheriocity and so on.
 Alternatively, you can use principal component analysis on the samples (as demonstrated in the PDM scripts).
-You can then use classical methods from multivariate-statitics like Mahalanobis distances on PCA loadings or features.
+You can then use classical methods from multivariate-statistics like Mahalanobis distances on PCA loadings or features.
 You can also experiment with the methods [here](https://scikit-learn.org/stable/modules/outlier_detection.html).

 ### VAE based outlier detection